What Is Meta Robots? SEO Glossary

 What Is Meta Robots?

 The meta robots tag is an HTML element placed in the <head> section of a web page that instructs search engine crawlers how to handle that page.
-It controls whether search engines should index the page, follow its links, cache its content, or display snippets in search results.
-The tag looks like this: <meta name="robots" content="index, follow">.
+It controls whether search engines should index the page, follow its links, or display snippets and image previews in search results.
+The minimal valid form is a single directive, for example <meta name="robots" content="noindex">.
+Google documents all as the default value, which carries no restrictions and has no effect if listed explicitly (see Google Search Central, "Robots Meta Tags Specifications").

 Why Meta Robots Matters for SEO